0nix/ggj21/twine/ending1.md

 S.2: N-no-no. No way.
 No way.
 Is he coming personally or-?

 S.1: I wouldn't bet on it.
-I wouldn't be surprised if it was one of his puppies.
+I wouldn't be surprised if it was one of his dogs.
 He knows.

 [a brief silence]

-S.2: We better leave, Bantnam.
+S.2: We better leave, Bantham.
 You never know who's watching.

-S.1: C'mon, I've got the key to the silent door.
+S.1: C'mon, I know a way out.

 [TRANSCRIPT END]

 There is no record, original, catalogued, or reassembled, of Operation Panopticon Marks I or II.
-There is also no current evidence of such Agents named either Bantnam or Hobbes working for Division IX in 1988.
+There is also no current evidence of such Agents named either Bantham or Hobbes working for Division IX in 1988.
 It is presumed that these were aliases or codenames.

 The Transcript seems to accurately reflect current knowledge of Stasi prisoners: The Nadine Leitzka was an assumed identity, the true woman responding to that name most likely dead or missing.
 Albert Hassel was liberated following an a additional month from the time this tape was played.
 Current whereabouts unknown.

-It is unknown if Lieutenant Oskar Sessler or Sergeant Bertholt Bayer are live or where are they now.
-Stasi documentation after July of 1988 was catalogued poorly, or destroyed following Reunification.
+It is unknown if Lieutenant Oskar Sessler or Sergeant Bertholt Bayer are alive nor where are they now.
+As stated before, Stasi documentation declined in quality starting in 1987.
+After July of 1988, most records were partially or completely destroyed following Reunification.